Finding the Best Vlogging Camera for Me: Where Do I Start?

 These cameras follow a lot of the rules we explained above when looking for the right camera.
 There’s not a single one that is perfect for this job, but these ones get really close.

 You will notice that most of them are from Canon.
 The reason is that Canon does make an extra effort in making their cameras better for video.
 This is their “catch”.

 Many people agree that even though Nikon can deliver better photography quality, Canon includes more features for video.

 Firstly it’s the closest you can get to achieve high-end DSLR quality in a small, luggable body.
 This is thanks to its sharp recording quality together with its excellent lens aperture.
 It is a camera that will record great quality video even in low light.

-Secondly its image stabilization makes it possible to walk around and record without getting a shaky image.
-It is one of the best optical IS you will find in this market.
+Secondly, its image stabilization makes it possible to walk around and record without getting a shaky image.
+It is one of the best OIS you will find in this market.
 This makes it a reliable camera for every use.